saaste/memento-mori/README.md

 Add your birthday and life expectancy to `config.json`.
 You can also include events, but that is optional.

-Each event has has a `label` field.
+Each event has a `label` field.
 This field represents a CSS class that can be utilized in `static/style.css`.
 The provided sample files contain example events and styles.

 ## How to run